-Theirworld, with the partnership and support of the Ministry of Education and Higher Education – RACE PMU (Reaching All Children with Education – Project Management Unit) and the Center for Educational Research and Development (CERD), held a workshop to begin a pilot project for Special Educational Needs.
+Theirworld, with the partnership and support of the Lebanese Ministry of Education and Higher Education – RACE PMU (Reaching All Children with Education – Project Management Unit) and the Center for Educational Research and Development (CERD), held a workshop to initiate a pilot project for Special Educational Needs.
 This pilot project is specific to the inclusion of children in Early Childhood Education classes for Syrian learners in five second-shift schools in Lebanon.

 Theirworld, a UK-based NGO, will launch this project in Lebanon through the SKILD Center as its implementing agency and the Center of Applied Research in Education (CARE) at the Notre Dame University (NDU) as its research partner.
 The purpose is to maximize the capacities of prep-ECE educators and unleash the potential of every child with special educational needs.

 Prep-ECE joins the three preschool stages in one year while ensuring that children enter first grade having acquired the necessary prerequisites for learning.
 This is critical because the golden years of educational intervention are during ECE classes when the child’s cognitive abilities are still developing.

 During the 2019-2020 academic year, this project will train and support teachers, volunteers and school leaders to assess and support Syrian learners aged 5-6 in the Prep-ECE class.
 Learners identified as having special needs will benefit from individualized support provided by SKILD specialists engaged in the project.
 SKILD will provide training to teachers and class volunteers, orientation for school leaders and orientation workshops for parents.

 Theirworld launches inclusive classrooms project in Lebanon for early years